 Our members have once again told us if their appliances and devices – from expensive cooktops to cheap-as-chips heaters – are reliable and whether they are satisfying to own.

-We asked our members about appliances they’d bought new since January, 2012 (for electric blankets and ventilation systems we extended the question to cover purchases made back to 2007).
-We wanted to know the brand, the year it was bought and whether it had needed repair.
-We also asked respondents if they were satisfied with their appliance and whether they’d recommend this brand to family and friends.
-This year we also asked if the product represented value for money.
+We asked our members about products they’d bought new since 1 January 2013.
+We wanted to know the brand, the year it was bought and whether it had ever needed repair.
+We also asked respondents if they were satisfied with their product.
+Our thanks to all who participated.

-Where we haven’t re-surveyed a particular product, we’ve included the reliability data from our 2016 survey.
-In 2016 we asked members about appliances they’d bought new since January 2011.
+Where we haven’t re-surveyed a particular product, we’ve included the reliability data from our 2016 and 2017 surveys.